Cclleemm/FriendlyTorrent/README.md

-WebDown
+FriendlyTorrent
 =======

-WebDown is a web PHP script to download torrents with a beautiful an intuitive web responsive interface.
+FriendlyTorrent is a web PHP script to download torrents with a beautiful an intuitive web responsive interface.
+Moreover it allow you to explore and share download files "in the cloud" with your friends.

 ## Quick start